mcdonnelldean/seneca-toolbag-stats/README.md

-# seneca-toolbag-stats
+# vidi-toolbag-metrics

-A toolbag collector for seneca-stats.
+A toolbag collector for vidi-metrics.

 ## Work in progress
 This module is currently a work in progress.